-As of March 31, 2020, we are the exclusive licensee of one (1) pending U.S. patent applications, sixteen (16) issued non-U.S patents and two (2) pending non-U.S. patent applications relating to "Anti-Endoglin Monoclonal Antibodies and their use in Antiangiogenic Therapy," "Method For Increasing the Efficacy of Anti-Tumor Agents by Anti-Endoglin Antibody," and "Combination Therapy of Cancer with Anti-Endoglin Antibodies and Anti-VEGF Agents."
-We are also the exclusive licensee of two (2) issued U.S. patents, forty-three (43) issued non-U.S. patents, one (1) pending U.S. patent application, and thirty-nine (39) pending non-U.S. applications related to TRC253.
+As of March 31, 2021, our patent estate, on a worldwide basis, includes nine (9) U.S. patents, twenty-nine (29) issued non-U.S patents and seven (7) pending non-U.S. patent applications relating to "Antifolate Agent Combinations in the Treatment Of Cancer," "Potentiation of Anti-Cancer Activity Through Combination Therapy with BER Pathway Inhibitors," and "Anti-Endoglin Antibodies and Uses Thereof."
+As of March 31, 2021 we are also the exclusive licensee of two (2) issued U.S. patents, forty-five (45) issued non-U.S. patents, one (1) pending U.S. patent application, and thirty-six (36) pending non-U.S. applications related to TRC253.
 Specific to the development of TJ004309 in North America, we hold a non-exclusive license from I-Mab to any and all intellectual property rights, including patents, copyrights, trademarks and know-how, claiming or covering any pharmaceutical composition or preparation comprising or containing TJ004309.
-Specific to the development of envafolimab for the treatment of soft tissue sarcoma in North America, we hold an exclusive license from 3D Medicines and Alphamab to any and all intellectual property rights, including patents, copyrights, trademarks and know-how, claiming or covering envafolimab.
-We also hold a non-exclusive license for the conduct of clinical trials in the European Union in support of the development of envafolimab for the treatment of soft tissue sarcoma in North America.
+Specific to the development of envafolimab for the treatment of sarcoma in North America, we hold an exclusive license from 3D Medicines and Alphamab to any and all intellectual property rights, including patents, copyrights, trademarks and know-how, claiming or covering envafolimab.
+We also hold a non-exclusive license for the conduct of clinical trials in the European Union in support of the development of envafolimab for the treatment of sarcoma in North America.